hyperledger/fabric/docs/source/pluggable_endorsement_and_validation.rst

 The name of the custom plugin needs to be referenced by the chaincode definition to be used by the chaincode.
 If you are using the peer CLI to approve the chaincode definition, use the ``--escc`` and ``--vscc`` flag to select the name of the custom endorsement or validation library.
-If you are using the Fabric SDK for Node.js, visit `How to install and start your chaincode <https://hyperledger.github.io/fabric-sdk-node/{BRANCH}/tutorial-chaincode-lifecycle.html>`__.
 For more information, see :doc:`chaincode_lifecycle`.

 .. note:: Hereafter, custom endorsement or validation logic implementation is